-Manchester City has installed a wage system with much more epmpasis on bonus related contracts since 2014 and that has helped the club to reduce its wage bill from record £216 million in 2013-14 season to £193.8m in 2015-16 season.
+Manchester City has installed a wage system with much more emphasis on bonus related contracts since 2014 and that has helped the club to reduce its wage bill from record £216 million in 2013-14 season to £198m in 2016-17 season.
 With the arrival of Pep Guardiola Manchester City has yet again break the bank in transfer window and brought in several high profile players.
 Below is the entire Man City squad contracts and new transfer details.

-Manchester City New Transfers: here are some of the numbers on how Man City spent more than £150million in summer transfer window.
+Manchester City New Transfers: here are some of the numbers on how Man City spent more than £200 million in summer transfer window.

 New bonus based contracts:

-After winning the Premier League in 2014, Manchester City decided to offer some of their main players new contracts which include the likes of Sergio Aguero, David Silva, Vincent Kompany, and Joe Hart.
+Since 2014 Mancherster City have been operating on a unique bonus/incentive based contracts for their squads and even the big name players like Sergio Aguero, David Silva, Vincent Kompany, and Joe Hart all agreed for incentive based contracts.
 All the players accepted the reduced basic salary but high performance based bonuses and incentives.
 FIFA financial fair play rule has forced City to kind of change their spending and that is visible in the recently leaked salary details of full team squad.

 |PLAYER||AGE||WEEKLY WAGE||CONTRACT UNTILL|

 |Vincent Kompany||31||£120,000||2 Years (2019)|

 |Nicolas Otamendi||29||£120,000||3 years (2020)|

 ||26||£80,000||5 Years (2022)|